DWU CONSULTING — AI RESEARCH

 2. Bond Covenant Violations: Airport bonds often include covenants requiring minimum enplanement levels or minimum airline capacity.
 If a major carrier goes bankrupt and reduces service (or liquidates), enplanements may fall below bond covenant thresholds, triggering technical violations and potentially rating downgrades.

 4. Creditor Losses: If an airport is a general unsecured creditor (e.g., for services rendered during bankruptcy), recovery may be limited.
-However, airports are typically secured creditors through terminal rent and use agreements, so recovery is higher than for general creditors.
+However, airports holding first-lien positions on terminal rents have historically recovered 70-100% of claims in major airline bankruptcies (PACER distribution reports for United, Delta, and American cases), compared to 10-30% for general unsecured creditors.
+Historical data shows smaller carriers like Braniff often required liquidation (PACER records).

 Section 1113: Labor Agreement Rejection and Cost Reduction